Newsroom

 Metrics that Matter for Driving Work Zone Safety

 Daniel Venezuela, AWP Safety general manager for the Texas region, was recently featured in Work Truck Magazine.
 With his experience as a general manger, Daniel partners with business unit vice presidents to enhance the efficiency and safety of AWP’s regional operations and leads strategic projects and initiatives, playing an active role in optimizing daily activities.
-In his article, “Metrics That Matter: KPI’s Driving Work Zone Safety“, Daniel shares they key metrics he utilizes when evaluating and optimizing work zone safety.
+In his article, “Metrics That Matter: KPI’s Driving Work Zone Safety“, Daniel shares the key metrics he utilizes when evaluating and optimizing work zone safety.

 As one of the country’s leading traffic control companies, Key Performance Indicators (KPIs) are a big part of how we track safety at AWP.
 They give us a starting point, show us where we’re making progress, and highlight where we can do better.
-Here’s how to gather the most important KPIs and calculate your safety initiatives’.
+Here’s how to gather the most important KPIs and calculate your safety initiatives.

 Tracking Incident Frequency